nhsconnect/FHIR-CDS/pages/explore/api_appointment.md

 ## Appointment: Implementation Guidance ##
 ​
 ### Usage ###
-The [Appointment](http://hl7.org/fhir/STU3/appointment.html) resource is used ...
+The [Appointment](http://hl7.org/fhir/STU3/appointment.html) resource is used to group the details of appointments that are booked or requested for the patient as a result of Referral
 ​
 In the CDS context, ...
 ​